Nkosinathi-Bonga-James-Mncube/Camagru/README.md

 <img width=75% height=75% src=https://user-images.githubusercontent.com/50704452/105494995-42438a00-5cc4-11eb-911c-26463165bdb4.png>

-# How to run program
+# How to run the program
 1. To setup database and tables enter into the browser : `http://127.0.0.1:8080/Camagru/SETA_Camagru/config/setup.php`, you should see the following: